IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_network_interface.rst

     (Required for new resource) The unique identifier of the instance.

-  name (True, str, None)
-    (Required for new resource) The user-defined name for this network interface.
-If unspecified, the name will be a hyphenated list of randomly-selected words.

   subnet (True, str, None)
     (Required for new resource) The unique identifier of the subnet.

   security_groups (False, list, None)
     None

+  floating_ip (False, str, None)
+    The ID of the floating IP to attach to this network interface

   id (False, str, None)